mvysny/vaadin-on-kotlin/docs/databases.md

 > Finding Persons: If we want to load a list of persons from the database, the very important thing is to have a zero-arg constructor for the Person class.
 This can be achieved either by providing default values for all parameters, or explicitly declaring the zero-arg constructor.
-Otherwise the code will fail in runtime: Sql2o will try to construct a `Person` instance for every row returned, using a zero-arg constructor.
+Otherwise the code will fail in runtime: vok-orm will try to construct a `Person` instance for every row returned, using a zero-arg constructor.

 ## Forms